patrikfejda/gocardless/README.md

      python api-token.py
      ```

-   - **`add-requisition.py`**: Adds an account by creating a requisition.
+   - **`add-requisition.py`**: Adds accounts by creating a requisition.
 You will need to follow a link for verification and approval.
      ```bash
      python add-requisition.py
      ```